Reference

 16/20

 The $91.8M Nifty Gateway sale that redefined what an NFT drop could be.
-Merge's innovation was deflationary mechanics: tokens combine when transferred, reducing supply over time.
-The work is less about the visual (black and white circles) than the economic game theory.
+Merge's deflationary mechanics — tokens combine when transferred, reducing supply over time via 'True Burn' — continue to operate as designed.
+The subsequent Matter token airdrop added gamified layers to the original mechanism.
 Pak understands that in the NFT space, the mechanism is the meaning.
+But the deflationary game theory, once novel, now functions as a completed experiment rather than an ongoing intervention.
+The secondary market has cooled.
+The innovation was real; its temporal window was specific.

 Terraforms